otaviomacedo/aws-batch-simulator/README.md

 Notice that, in this example, we get a job almost every minute, but it takes 15 minutes for a job to execute (and thus leave the system).
-If we were to process these jobs sequentially, the queue would grow indefinitely over time.Fortunately, the compute environment has 15 times the capacity needed to process such jobs (an [M/M/15][mmc] queue, in Kendall's notation).
+If we were to process these jobs sequentially, the queue would grow indefinitely over time.
+Fortunately, the compute environment has 15 times the capacity needed to process such jobs (an [M/M/15][mmc] queue, in Kendall's notation).
 The simulation report tells us exactly how the service times are distributed:

 ![](./docs/img/basic-usage-distribution.png)

-As we would expect, the shape of the graph resembles that of an exponential distribution.
 The mean time in this particular simulation was about 20 minutes, compared to the average 15 minutes to run a job.
 The extra 5 minutes or so were spent by the jobs waiting in the queue.

-The report also shows how congested the system was over time, reflected by the number of jobs in the queue at each point in time:
+The report also shows how congested the system was over the course of the simulation, indicated by the number of jobs in the queue at each point in time:

 ![](./docs/img/basic-usage-queue-size.png)